Just in time for back-to-school: New distance learning resources are available on Wide Open School.

 In the classroom, this app's learning and entertainment sweet spot spans pre-K to first grade.
 You may want to model simple, respectful, polite behavior when eating with others and at parties.
 For example, showing kids how you use "please" and "thank you" when asking for and receiving the pretend food and drink at the tea party can help them develop those social skills.
 You can also encourage kids to plan a party together, thereby participating in conversations about party planning and growing in collaborative communication.
-You may want to facilitate some math skills practice by asking kids to point out some shapes in the various foods, of the plates, and of other items on the table.
-Kids can also count items in related groups and make some more than/less than comparisons among the liquid in the three cups and the food on the three plates.Continue reading Show less
+You may want to facilitate some math skills practice by asking kids to point out some shapes in the various foods and other items (e.g., plates) on the table.
+Kids can also count items in related groups and make some more than/less than comparisons about the liquid in the three cups and the food on the three plates.Continue reading Show less

 Toca Tea Party is like having a traditional tea party for kids but without the breakable, spillable teacups.
 The on-screen party includes a variety of pretty mini-cakes and cookies, drinks, tablecloths, plates, and cups kids can choose from, and more.
 Once kids get a tea party for three set up on the iPad's screen (which becomes the table), they can invite their friends around the table to pretend to eat and drink -- and even "clean up" an imaginary spill -- at their custom soiree.